 - Download our Ho Chi Minh City Schools Guide

 Ho Chi Minh City is Vietnam's largest and most populated city.
 The city is divided into 24 districts: 19 inner districts and five suburban districts.
 Each of these offers a distinctively unique experience and, when deciding where to live in Ho Chi Minh City, it is important to consider each district's characteristics.

 The heart of the city is located within Districts 1 and 3.
 These are ideal for travellers or short-term expats as they are close to the action and activity.
-For expats who plan on living in Ho Chi Minh City for longer, Districts 2 and 7 may be better options.
+For expats who plan on moving to Ho Chi Minh City for longer, Districts 2 and 7 may be better options.

 Young and trendy areas of Ho Chi Minh City

-A large number of the expats living in Ho Chi Minh City are young single professionals or couples who have moved to experience living abroad and are using Vietnam as a base from which to explore Asia.
-For this demographic, there are a number of popular areas close to the city centre and its activities.
+Many of the expats living in Ho Chi Minh City are young single professionals or couples who have moved to experience living abroad and are using Vietnam as a base from which to explore Asia.
+For this demographic, there are several popular areas close to the city centre and its activities.

 Considered to be the heart of Ho Chi Minh City, District 1 is the centre for all financial, commercial and administrative activity.
 Although it is still Vietnamese in character, this district has felt the effects of globalisation and development most heavily.
 Restaurants and shops offering cuisines and goods from around the world are found alongside expensive, upscale hotels.

-For those with an eye for shopping, District 1 has an ever-expanding commercial scene with high-end stores lining Dong Khoi Street and Nguyen Hue.
+For those with an eye for shopping, District 1 has an ever-expanding commercial scene, with high-end shops lining Dong Khoi Street and Nguyen Hue.
 It's also home to most of the city's museums, tourist attractions and historical sites, including Ben Thanh Market and The Reunification Palace (Independence Palace).